-Approval-Seeking Behavior in relationships: Signs & How to Heal
+10 Signs of Approval-Seeking Behavior & How to Handle It

 We have all sought validation or approval from others at some point.
 For example, as a teenager, you may need the approval of your parents to do certain things.
 Also, your child may be seeking your approval.